Over 3 million pictures framed

 Cleaning The Frame Moulding

-One simple way to avoid having to reach for the more hostile cleaning products is to ensure that your frames get included in your normal dusting duties.
-By keeping on top of the dust build-up you'll reduce the effort needed to keep them looking good.
+A straightforward way to avoid reaching for the more abrasive cleaning products is to ensure that your frames get included in your regular dusting duties.
+Keeping on top of the dust build-up will reduce the effort needed to keep them looking good.

 Know Your Materials

-Knowing the difference between each frame is crucial when it comes to cleaning your collection, you have to respect how certain cleaning products will react with the material of the moulding (frame).
+Knowing the difference between each frame is crucial for cleaning your collection; you have to respect how certain cleaning products will react with the moulding material (frame).

-When cleaning a wooden frame its best to use a damp cloth, or simply standard furniture polish.
+When cleaning a wooden frame, its best to use a damp cloth or standard furniture polish.
 If your frame has ornate detailing, you can use a toothbrush to get into those smaller hard to reach areas.

 Our own framers use a small amount of lighter fluid to remove any stubborn fingerprints and marks on smooth paint surfaces.

-When dealing with plastic frames, simply use a plastic cleaner and if you have none available, again a little washing up liquid mixed with water will work wonders.
+When dealing with plastic frames, use a plastic cleaner, and if you have none available, a little washing up liquid mixed with water will work wonders.